UK Settlement Tools

 For most 5-year routes, you cannot exceed 180 days of absence in any rolling 12-month period during the qualifying period.
 For the 10-year Long Residence route, the established limit is 540 days total across the 10 years, with no single absence over 184 days.

 It depends on the route.
 Most 5-year routes use the 180-day rolling 12-month test.
-The 10-year Long Residence route uses a 540-day total cap (plus the 184-day single-trip limit).
+Long Residence requires transitional analysis under CR 3.3 for relevant pre-11 April 2024 absences as well as the CR 3.1 rolling rule for later periods.
 The Home Office checks every rolling 12-month window, not calendar years.

 Do transit connections count as UK absences?